clubedaentrega/task-coordinator/README.md

 ### Timeout
 If, for some reason, the task callback does not call `done()`, the locking mechanism would prevent the task from ever running again.
 To solve this problem, a lock may timeout after some time.

 This approach also creates a problem: if the task is still running when the timeout expires, another task instance may start before the previous one completes.
-This would complete break the assumption of at most one task running.
+This would then break the assumption of at most one task running.

 You can set the desired behaviour with the `timeout` option and monitor violations listening to events `timeout`, `possibleOverrun`.